huyphutran/world-cup-database-psql-build/README.md

 ## Overview
 This database contains information about participating teams and matches in the FIFA World Cup tournament.

+## Project goal:
+Create a Bash script that enters information from World Cup games.csv file into PostgreSQL, then query the database for useful statistics.

+Project made as part of the <b> FreeCodeCamp Relational Databases Beta Certificate course </b>

 ## Data Structure
 The database consists of two main tables: